mawie81/electron-window-state/readme.md

   // Let us register listeners on the window, so we can update the state
   // automatically (the listeners will be removed when the window is closed)
-  // and maximize the window for you if it was last closed maximized mainWindowState.manage(win);
+  // and restore the maximized or full screen state mainWindowState.manage(win);
 });
 ```